vt5491/vrgal/README.md

 While this was an intersting result, I sure wasn't about to manually lift all the 300 or so available webgl-enabled examples.
 Instead, I created a simple [parser](https://github.com/vt5491/vrgal/blob/master/src/app/vrize/services/parser.service.ts) so I could atuomate the process, which will prove to be a necessary requirement since in practice, I've already had to lift each example several times as I add capabilities to the lift (such as adding controller support).
 Note: the parser succeeds because almost all the examples are written in a very similar format, and the use almost identical naming convetions (for instance the cameral is almost always called *camera*, and the scene *scene*).
 To parse and lift any aritrary examples (e.g. ones that are not in the examples library), would be a much more difficult task.

-So as of this writing, I've managed to lift about fifty examples with a sucess rate of about 67% (in short, I'm able to lift about 2 out of every 3 examples).
+So as of this writing, I've managed to lift about fifty examples with a success rate of about 67% (in short, I'm able to lift about 2 out of every 3 examples).

 I liken the examples library be like have a warehouse full of fine art paintings -- some of which are Picassos and Rembrandts, just sitting there waiting for someone to put them in a frame (the equivalent of VR-lifting) and hang them up somewhere.
 That's what VRGAL is.